Last updated on March 15th, 2019 at 02:21 pm

 ———-

-A fantastic time for all of us, and the sweet and precious tears of parting that were shed by my little nieces, followed by the lovely “Thank You” email from our new friend, Ian, helped prove it.
+A fantastic time for all of us, and the sweet and precious tears of parting that my little nieces shed, followed by the lovely “Thank You” email from our new friend, Ian, helped prove it.

-My cooking, baking, and special event planning now is a dreamy reflection of my daily life living my version of the American dream.
-It’s a sweet, savory combination of adventures and tastes that I love to practice and to share with you.
+My cooking, baking, and special event planning now is a dreamy reflection of my daily life, living my version of the American dream.
+It’s a sweet, savory combination of adventures and tastes I love to practice and share with you.

 I wish you more delicious moments in your big dream life.